nayana400/nayana400/README.md

 - 👋 My name is Nayana
 - 👀 My educatinal qulification is MCA  and
   I have recently certified in PG diploma in software Development.

-🌱 My technical skills are C++, Java,Datastructure,Database Technologies,HTML and CSS,React.
+-🌱 My technical skills are C++, Java,Datastructure,Database Technologies,HTML and CSS,React.

-💞Iam looking to collaborate on full Stack Software development.
+-💞Iam looking to collaborate on full Stack Software development.
-🌱 How to reach me - nns400@gmail.com
+-🌱 How to reach me - nns400@gmail.com

 <!---
 nayana400/nayana400 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.